 The Forestville RSL Sub-Branch is a pro-active Returned and Services League of Australia (RSL) associated organisation which furthers the well-being of our serving and affiliate members, their families and the families of our former members who have passed away.
 We achieve this by providing necessary ongoing support, where it’s required, and by promoting regular engagement between our members.
-We also champion interaction within the Northern Beaches community through our promotion of Australia’s military history at significant commemorations such as the Anzac Day Dawn Service, Remembrance Day and the sponsorship of the Australia My Country competition for Northern Beaches schools.

 The first recorded meeting was Tue 29 March 1954, when 13 prospective members attended.
 The meeting was conducted according to the constitution rules and by-laws of the then Returned Sailors’ Soldiers’ and Airmens Imperial League of Australia (RSSAILA).
 At this meeting the following were elected as office bearers: – Chairman: B E J Pearce Vice Chairman: K E Gulliver Hon Treasurer: C F B Burridge Hon Secretary: J P McGrory Committee: J T Tredrea, M J Anderson, R N Irwin, H Hodgson.

 The submission went to the RSSAILA and the Charter was granted.
 On 29 May 1954, 29 returned servicemen met at the foundation General Meeting held at the Soldiers Memorial Hall in Starkey Street Forestville.

 At the inaugural meeting a motion was passed: “That the proposed Forestville Sub-Branch of the RSSAILA be affiliated with Northern Metropolitan Area and not with Manly because we were more closely associated with that area having no satisfactory public transport to Manly”.